-Payments on surrender of policy
+Payments on surrender of policy.

+- 28. Whether a transaction is-

+- (a) a one-off transaction; or

-(b) carried on in the course of a business relationship,
+- (b) carried on in the course of a business relationship,

 and the value of the transaction is ninety thousand dollars or more the identity of the customer shall be verified before the insurance company surrenders the payments to the customer.